elifiner/poelog/README.md

 1. Navigate to poe.com and start a conversation with an AI bot.
 2. Once you've completed the conversation you want to save, click the PoeLog extension icon in the Chrome toolbar.
-3. The extension will generate a text file containing the full transcript of your conversation, including both your messages and the bot's responses.
+3. In the popup that appears, use the checkboxes to select whether you want to include messages from the human, the bot, or both in the transcript.
-4. The file will be automatically downloaded to your default downloads location.
+4. Click the "Download" button.
+The extension will generate a text file containing the selected transcript of your conversation and automatically download it to your default downloads location.

 ## Notes